microsoft/Rexl/README.md

 ## Overview

-Core Rexl is a pure functional expression language.
-It consists of the following projects:
+Rexl is a pure functional expression language.
+It is statically typed.
+Types are inferred, not directly declared by the expression.
+Expressions are compiled to a semantic representation known as bound nodes.
+Bound nodes can be compiled to CIL (the instruction set of the .Net runtime) and evaluated.
+We may also implement a bound node interpreter at some point.
+Another possible improvement is to delegate operations to "smart" data sources such as SQL Server.

+There is a larger language called RexlScript.
+RexlScript is interpreted, not compiled.
+RexlScript supports control flow as well as declaration and execution of parallel tasks.
+RexlScript is supported by the Jupyter Notebook kernel, the sample applications RexlBench and RexlRun, and is used by some test suites.

+Core Rexl consists of the following projects:
 * [Rexl.Base](https://github.com/microsoft/Rexl/tree/main/src/Core/Rexl.Base): type system, name handling and other utilities.
 * [Rexl.Bind](https://github.com/microsoft/Rexl/tree/main/src/Core/Rexl.Bind): Contains the lexer, parser,
   and binder, as well as parse tree and semantic (bound) tree representations.
+This includes parsing of RexlScript.
 * [Rexl.Code](https://github.com/microsoft/Rexl/tree/main/src/Core/Rexl.Code): Contains MSIL/CIL code
   generation and type manager functionality.
 A type manager is responsible for mapping from Rexl type (known as `DType`) to .Net `System.Type`.